Subependymoma

 Histology

-MICROSCOPIC DESCRIPTION: The sections show somewhat lobulated fragments of moderately cellular glial tumour.
-The tumour cells show prominent clustering.
+MICROSCOPIC DESCRIPTION: The sections show somewhat lobulated fragments of moderately cellular glial tumor.
+The tumor cells show prominent clustering.
 They have round to ovoid nuclei with no significant nuclear pleomorphism.
 There is microcystic change in the background.
 No mitoses, endothelial cell hyperplasia or necrosis is identified.
 No evidence of metastatic carcinoma is seen.
 The features are those of a subependymoma.

-FINAL DIAGNOSIS: Right frontal horn tumour subependymoma (WHO Grade I).
+FINAL DIAGNOSIS: Right frontal horn tumor subependymoma (WHO Grade I).

 Typical appearances of a subependymoma, although a central neurocytoma could have essentially identical appearances.